learn-co-curriculum/react-hooks-running-tests/README.md

 [Jest][jest] is another popular choice for JavaScript developers, and in particular the React community.
 Jest, like React, was developed by Facebook and is an open source project.
-You can read the docs [here][jest] if you're curious to learn more.
+You can read the [jest docs][jest] if you're curious to learn more.

 Jest comes preinstalled when you generate a React project using